 Root Canal Procedure Steps

-- You will be provided with local anesthesia and sedation options to ensure your treatment is pain-free.
+- We will provide you with local anesthesia and sedation options to help your treatment be pain-free.

 - The dentist will remove the diseased root pulp and replace it with dental fillers.

-- The visible portion of the tooth will be restored with a crown or filling to protect it.
+- We will restore the visible part of your tooth with a crown or filling to protect it.

 Early Detection is Key